 In the aftermath of a catastrophic accident, you may be uncertain of your legal rights.
-An experienced injury lawyer from Berry Law could evaluate your situation and advise you of your legal options.
+An Omaha injury lawyer from Berry Law could evaluate your situation and advise you of your legal options.
 This information can put you in a better position to make the right decisions about your case.

 Accidents that May Lead to Burn Injuries

 Burn injuries can result from exposure to fire, steam, hot materials, devices, substances, and chemicals.
 Various situations can lead to burn injuries, but many of these incidents are preventable.
 As a result, negligence may play a large role in accidents causing burn injuries.
 Some of the most common accidents that may result in these injuries include: